 Microcontroller solutions for modern architectures

-Enabling the next generation of microcontrollers with innovative network-on-chip (NoC) technology for efficiency, scalability, and safety.
+Enable next-generation microcontrollers with network-on-chip technology designed around efficiency, scalability, and safety.

 Overview